 Most of the world's petroleum comes from fossilized organic matter (marine organisms or terrestrial plants) deposited under anoxic conditions.
 Petroleum generation occurs in sedimentary basins due to the thermal alteration of organic geopolymer - kerogen.
 Traditionally there are three types of kerogen.
 From type I and type II kerogens predominantly liquid hydrocarbons are formed.
 Type III kerogen generates gaseous hydrocarbons.
-The majority of petroleum source rocks for oil fields.
 The source of hydrocarbons for the majority of oil fields is type II kerogen (mixed terrestrial and marine source material).
-However, type I kerogen (sapropelic organic matter) has the best petroleum generation potential due to the most hydrogen-rich organic matter.
-The majority of sedimentary rocks containing type I kerogen were formed during lacustrine and marine deposition with a significant accumulation of algal material that had undergone extensive bacterial reworking in oxygen-poor conditions.
+However, type I kerogen (sapropelic organic matter) has the best petroleum generation potential due to the most hydrogenrich organic matter.
+The majority of sedimentary rocks containing type I kerogen were formed during lacustrine and marine deposition with a selective accumulation of lipids-rich algal material or bacterial biomass in oxygen-poor conditions.
 Despite the fact that oil-source deposits containing type I kerogen are rarely found, they are of interest not only in terms of hydrocarbon exploration but also in order to reconstruct the depositional environment, the processes of diagenesis and catagenesis of sedimentary strata, to solve the problems of rock stratification, and to assess their hydrocarbon generation potential.

 The Upper Jurassic-Lower Cretaceous Bazhenov Formation is the most important unconventional reservoir in Western Siberia and produces hydrocarbons in many fields.
 The Bazhenov Formation organic-rich rocks contain oil-prone type II kerogen deposited predominantly in marine anoxic environments.
 However, questions still remain about the presence of other kerogen types in the Bazhenov Formation.
 The hydrocarbon generation potential of the Bazhenov organic matter is very high.
 The admixture of type I kerogen in the Bazhenov organic matter has been mentioned previously, but a detailed characterization has never been presented.
-We were the first to discover and study in detail the thin Bazhenov Formation layers containing pure type I kerogen.
+In this work, a detailed study of the discovered in the Bazhenov Formation luminescent layers containing pure type I kerogen is presented.
 The study began with the problem of identifying luminescent marker layers in the upper part of the Bazhenov Formation, which were originally identified as "tuff interlayers".